 V-REP V3.0.1 (January 20th 2013)

-Convex shapes are now also directly supported in V-REP. We however still recommend using only pure shapes for dynamic simulations.
+Convex shapes are now also directly supported in V-REP. We however still recommend using only primitive shapes for dynamic simulations.

 Added a convex decomposition function (routines courtesy of Khaled Mamou)

 The URDF importer is now in an advanced beta stage.

 V-REP V3.0.0 (January 10th 2013)